 The National Independent Soccer Association (NISA) Board of Governors gathered in Charlotte, North Carolina last Wednesday and Thursday for their first meeting under the new leadership team.
 Items on the agenda included setting the schedule for Fall 2019, accepting new teams into the league and reviewing the communication plan for the launch of the clubs accepted into the league.

 Two established clubs have been accepted into NISA, Miami FC, and California United Strikers FC.
-Both clubs have been on and off again associated with NISA in rumors for a while, and Miami FC was linked as recently as last week, but both are confirmed by NISA as in.
 It is not clear that both will start in the Fall, as Miami FC is scheduled to participate in the Founders Cup.
 California United Strikers FC left the Founders Cup months ago and would appear to be free to join for the Fall if they choose to do so.

 In addition to California United and Miami FC joining NISA, there is one significant change to the NISA lineup.
 The ownership group that was planning to field a team in Central Florida (Daytona Beach) has chosen to do so in Baton Rouge, Louisiana instead.
 The USL adding a team in Daytona Beach was a factor in the ownership group’s decision, as was the group’s local ties to Baton Rouge.